Hebrew & RTL in Neovim: a small, practical journey

 vim.opt_local.spelllang = { "he", "en_us" }

-If you need to fetch files manually, grab he.utf-8.spl (and optionally he.utf-8.sug) from Vim’s mirrors and place them in your spell dir (create it if needed).
+If you need to fetch the files manually, you can grab he.utf-8.spl from Vim’s mirrors and place it in your spell directory (create it if needed).

 My Full Hebrew RTL configuration